 Star Trek: The Next Generation is the best Star Trek series.
 There, I said it.
 There isn’t a better captain than Picard.
 No one sits down weirder than Riker.
 Most importantly, none of the shows hit the variety that TNG does.
 One episode could be about addiction, and the next could basically be a Shakespeare play.
 In “Darmok,” an episode in the show’s fifth season, Picard spends an entire episode stranded on a deserted planet with an alien who speaks only in metaphor.

 This is one of the best sci-fi shows on Netflix, and certainly one of the most creative pieces of science fiction around.

 Stranger Things is like candy.
 It’s an intense hit of nostalgia that even I, someone who wasn’t alive in the 1980s, can appreciate.
 If you haven’t heard of it, which would be a little surprising, Stranger Things follows the exploits of a group of kids in Hawkins Indiana in the 1980s as they deal with monsters from another dimension and a psychic amnesiac girl named 11.

 The show’s got a killer look, a charming cast, and some genuinely great writing.
 If you grew up loving movies like ET, The Goonies, or Stand by Me, expect this to hook you fast.

 If you’re in the market for something a little grimmer, or, dare I say it, dark, this show’s a solid choice.
 Taking place in three time periods — 2019, 1986, and 1953 — in the small German town of Winden, Dark follows four families as children start disappearing in 2019.
 It starts as a fairly straightforward mystery, with intergenerational family drama, and the years of bad blood that can build up in small towns over long periods of time taking center-stage.
-Eventually the concept of time travel is introduced, which complicates everything — go figure.
+Eventually, the concept of time travel is introduced, which complicates everything — go figure.

 Dark is a hard show to really explain, especially without spoiling it.
 Just know that if you’re into shows like Stranger Things, Twin Peaks, or the X-Files, you’ll probably enjoy this.